partylikeits1983/simpleDAO/readme.md

    <img src="/doc/sc2.png">
 </p>

 6) Only the chairperson can give the right to vote in the DAO to other addresses.

 7) If the majority of the DAO members who voted selected "buy_cupcakes", then the DAO will send 1 ether to the digital vending machine and in return the DAO will recieve one cupcake.

+This code is essentially a conglomeration of functions of a few solidity code examples from the documentation that I liked.
+If you like this tutorial code you can send me some ETH at: